 If you'd like to learn more about how the Airofit breathing device works, just check out the official airofit manual here.

-I am lazy by nature, so if someone tells me, train harder, and you will improve, I can already feel my brain complaining :).
+I am lazy by nature.
+If someone tells me "train harder and you will improve," I can already feel my brain complaining.

-That is why I like to train smarter by improving technique of my movements and by focusing on often forgotten aspects of training, breathing being one of them.
+That is why I like to train smarter, by improving technique and focusing on often forgotten aspects like breathing.

-So go out there and learn to breathe better and in turn swim smarter and not harder :)
+So go out there, learn to breathe better, and swim smarter, not harder :).